Frequently Asked Questions

 - Under what license is PGXN’s source code distributed?

 - The PostgreSQL License.
-Note that the actual extensions themselves may be under any open source license, according to their authors.
+Note that the actual extensions themselves may be under any open source license, determined by their authors.

 - Can other people contribute to PGXN?